myominnoo/mStats/README.md

 consistent domains of functions that help you perform the most common procedures of data analysis flow.

-  - `data manipulation` - helps you manipulate, process and manage your dataset.
+  - `data management` - helps you manipulate, process and manage your dataset.
   - `statistical analysis` - lets you create well-formated outputs of common statistical procedures.